For tools that are Excel addins, MS Excel is required.

 MS Works is not Excel and does not support add-ins.

-Most of our tools are Excel Add-ins.
-The tools are supported under various versions of Excel, from Excel 2000 – 2013 for Windows.
-Several are also supported when using Excel 2011 on the Mac.
+The apps are supported under various versions of Excel, from Excel 2000 – 2016 for Windows.

 Some relatively unusual settings can impact loading add-ins, as they disable the ability to run them.
 To check these settings, follow these steps: